 We have been taking advantage of our stationary summer and doing some minor repairs and upgrades to Betty Jo (the Airstream.)
 Including, a CURTAIN MAKEOVER.

-2. Touched up the surface rust spots on the ProPride hitch with a good cleaning and paint job.
+2. Touched up surface spots on the ProPride hitch with a good cleaning and paint job.

-3. Greased/Lubed moving parts making them flexible and smooth.
+3. Greased/Lubed and silicon sprayed all moving parts keeping them flexible and smooth.

 5. Cleaned and sanitized the fresh water tank.